passalis/eo-bow/README.md

 </pre>

-To run this code you should download the [15-scene dataset](http://www-cvr.ai.uiuc.edu/ponce_grp/data) and set its path in the code.
+To run this code, download the [15-scene dataset](http://www-cvr.ai.uiuc.edu/ponce_grp/data) and set its path in the code.